Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \subsection{Privacy Cost Estimator}

-Computing $c_t(\lambda)$ precisely requires access to the data distribution $\mu(x)$, which is unrealistic.
-Therefore, we need an estimator for $\mathbb{E}[e^{\lambda \mathcal{D}_{\lambda+1} (p_t \| q_t)}]$.
+Computing $c_t(\lambda, T)$ precisely requires access to the data distribution $\mu(x)$, which is unrealistic.
+Therefore, we need an estimator for $\mathbb{E}[e^{T\lambda \mathcal{D}_{\lambda+1} (p_t \| q_t)}]$.

 Typically, having access to the distribution samples, one would use the law of large numbers and approximate the expectation with the sample mean.
 This estimator is unbiased and converges with the growing number of samples.
 However, these are not the properties we are looking for.
-The most important property of the estimator in our context is that it \emph{does not underestimate} $\mathbb{E}[e^{\lambda \mathcal{D}_{\lambda+1} (p_t \| q_t)}]$, because the bound (Eq.~\ref{eq:chernoff_bound}) would not hold for this estimate otherwise.
+The most important property of the estimator in our context is that it \emph{does not underestimate} $\mathbb{E}[e^{T\lambda \mathcal{D}_{\lambda+1} (p_t \| q_t)}]$, because the bound (Eq.~\ref{eq:chernoff_bound}) would not hold for this estimate otherwise.

-To solve this, we employ the Bayesian view of the parameter estimation problem~\cite{oliphant2006bayesian} and design an estimator with the single property: given a fixed probability $\gamma$, it returns the value that overestimates the true expectation with probability $1 - \gamma$.
-We then incorporate the estimator uncertainty $\gamma$ in $\delta$.
+We employ the Bayesian view of the parameter estimation problem~\cite{oliphant2006bayesian} and design an estimator with this single property: given a fixed $\gamma$, it returns the value that overestimates the true expectation with probability $1 - \gamma$.
+We then incorporate the estimator uncertainty $\gamma$ in $\delta_\mu$.